 establishing the claimed inequality. \end{proof}

-Geurts et al.~\cite{geurts2006extremely} demonstrated that increasing the randomization of split selection in Extremely Randomized Trees leads to deeper decision trees by weakening the dependence of split choices on the target variable.
+\citep{geurts2006extremely} demonstrated that increasing the randomization of split selection in Extremely Randomized Trees leads to deeper decision trees by weakening the dependence of split choices on the target variable.
 This increased depth arises because random splits reduce the impurity reduction at each node, thus requiring additional splits to achieve sufficient purity.
-Formally, this can be expressed as: \( \mathbb{E}[d_{\text{random}}] > \mathbb{E}[d_{\text{optimal}}] \), where \(\mathbb{E}[d_{\text{random}}]\) and \(\mathbb{E}[d_{\text{optimal}}]\) represent the expected tree depths for randomized and optimal splits, respectively (\cite{geurts2006extremely}).
-Our approach and experiments reveal comparable effects, with zero-variance features increasing tree depth and encouraging more variation among splits. \begin{corollary}[Increased Expected Tree Depth] Consider a Random Forest whose effective feature set is \( n_{\mathrm{eff}} = n + n_{\mathrm{ZV}}, \) with \(n\) informative features (\(r(X_j)>0\)) and \(n_{\mathrm{ZV}}\) zero-variance features (\(r_{\mathrm{ZV}}\!\approx\!0\)).
-Let \(d\) denote the depth of a decision tree grown under a fixed impurity-based stopping rule.
+Formally, this can be expressed as: $ \mathbb{E}[d_{\text{random}}] > \mathbb{E}[d_{\text{optimal}}] $, where $\mathbb{E}[d_{\text{random}}]$ and $\mathbb{E}[d_{\text{optimal}}]$ represent the expected tree depths for randomized and optimal splits, respectively.
+Our approach and experiments reveal comparable effects, with zero-variance features increasing tree depth and encouraging more variation among splits.

+\begin{corollary}[Increased Expected Tree Depth] Consider a Random Forest whose effective feature set is $ n_{\mathrm{eff}} = n + n_{\mathrm{ZV}}, $ with $n$ informative features ($r(X_j)>0$) and $n_{\mathrm{ZV}}$ zero-variance features ($r_{\mathrm{ZV}}\!\approx\!0$).
+Let $d$ denote the depth of a decision tree grown under a fixed impurity-based stopping rule.
 Then, holding all other training hyperparameters constant,

 \end{corollary}

 \begin{proof} Theorem~\ref{thm:zero_variance_dilution} shows that adding zero-variance features compresses the odds of high- versus mid-ranked variables: